Dollar Sign 9 Complete Portfolio by Andy Warhol

 In retrospect, it is easy to observe how well the currency of this cultural criticism has carried over into the 21st century, where “avant-garde” artists partner with corporations to produce products for mass consumption, while at the same time, more “traditional” artists are forced to increasingly pander and dilute their work in order to please a shrinking, more demanding audience.
 Even emojis (including the various money emojis) have gone through a kind of Warholian transformation, in which their packaging into a particular commercial format resulted in new meanings as well as new ambiguities, leading to all kinds of creative confusion that Warhol surely would have appreciated.

-Ultimately, the Dollar Sign (9) complete portfolio is Warhol at his most intellectually nimble and self-aware, while he simultaneously and unapologetically expresses his life-long love affair with money.
+Ultimately, the Dollar Sign (9) complete portfolio is Warhol at his most intellectually nimble and self-aware, while he simultaneously and unapologetically expresses his lifelong love affair with money.

 Dollar Sign (9) as Part of Andy Warhol’s Larger Body of Work

 The Dollar Sign series from 1982 was the ultimate manifestation of Andy Warhol’s love affair with money.
 Warhol once said, “I like money on the wall,” and the series was his way of using his iconic imagery to achieve just that.
 The Dollar Sign paintings contain a source image that was created by Warhol himself, an uncommon practice for Warhol, setting it apart from the rest of his body of work.
-The Dollar Sign series is a superb example of Warhol seizing a internationally recognizable symbol and altering it into something that is purely Warholian.
+The Dollar Sign series is a superb example of Warhol seizing an internationally recognizable symbol and altering it into something that is purely Warholian.

 Share this page: